Kahan summation algorithm

-In numerical analysis, the Kahan summation algorithm, also known as compensated summation, significantly reduces the numerical error in the total obtained by adding a sequence of finite-precision floating-point numbers, compared to the naive approach.
+In numerical analysis, the Kahan summation algorithm, also known as compensated summation, significantly reduces the numerical error in the total obtained by adding a sequence of finite-precision floating-point numbers, compared to the naive approach (a summation algorithm).
 This is done by keeping a separate running compensation (a variable to accumulate small errors), in effect extending the precision of the sum by the precision of the compensation variable.

 In particular, simply summing $n$ numbers in sequence has a worst-case error that grows proportional to $n$, and a root mean square error that grows as $\sqrt{n}$ for random inputs (the roundoff errors form a random walk).
 With compensated summation, using a compensation variable with sufficiently high precision the worst-case error bound is effectively independent of $n$, so a large number of values can be summed with an error that only depends on the floating-point precision of the result.

 The algorithm is attributed to William Kahan; Ivo Babuška seems to have come up with a similar algorithm independently (hence Kahan-Babuška summation).
 Similar, earlier techniques are, for example, Bresenham's line algorithm, keeping track of the accumulated error in integer operations (although first documented around the same time) and the delta-sigma modulation.